L3DEVIL/VphonegagaInject/README.md

 Do not change or translate the first text unless you know what you are doing

+Toggle, ButtonOnOff and Checkbox can be switched on by default, if you add `True_`.
+Example: `CheckBox_True_The Check Box`

 To learn HTML, go to this page: https://www.w3schools.com/

 Usage: